Best PCC: Top Pistol-Caliber Carbines Ranked!

 This leads us back to cans, which can be equipped to a short PCC without making the gun overtly long.
 You can use easily suppressed subsonic ammo in defensive loadings that are perfect for home defense.

 Pistol rounds don’t hit like rifle rounds, but with proper ammo selection, they are still capable and effective defensive rounds.
-For people with reduced strength, a PCC they can fire accurately and easily multiple times is better than a rifle they can fire once.
+For those with reduced strength, a PCC that they can fire accurately and repeatedly is often a better choice than a rifle that they can only fire once.

 Inside a PCC – Operating Systems